Skip to main content

 Suggested Follow-up Questions

-After completing an analysis, Biomni generates suggested follow-up questions to help you explore your results further.
+After completing an analysis, Biomni Lab generates suggested follow-up questions to help you explore your results further.
 These appear as clickable suggestions below the response:

 What are the top upregulated genes?Run GO enrichment analysisCreate a volcano plot